Estimates of Populations Evacuating and Using Public Shelters

 Waycross (Ware County)

-Inland counties will open shelters at the appropriate time based on coordination with the coastal counties and the Red Cross Hurricane Watch Team.
-Shelters could be opened at the onset of either a recommended or mandatory evacuation is issued.
+Inland counties will open shelters at the appropriate time based on coordination with the coastal counties.
+Shelters could be opened at the onset of a storm or during an evacuation process.
 Local and state authorities responsible for activating shelters will make decisions on an event-by-event basis.

-State agencies in the SOC will coordinate with coastal and inland communities as well as the Hurricane Watch Team for information to the general public about the locations and directions.
-Public Affairs officers will disseminate information by a variety of means including press releases, local and state visitor/welcome centers and variable message signs.
+State agencies in the State Operations Center will coordinate with coastal and inland communities for information to the general public about the locations and directions.
+Public Affairs officers will disseminate information by a variety of means including press releases, social media and other local and state messaging systems.
 They will not release specific site information until shelters are ready to open.

-To consolidate resources, only some Shelters will be activated.
-Hurricane Evacuation Centers would provide information and referrals about motels, restaurants and other services in the community.
 In the event a shelter begins to reach capacity, the shelter manager would communicate the situation to local authorities.
-The EOC would notify the SOC and/or the Hurricane Watch Team so they can plan how future evacuees could be directed to other shelters in the community or to other host communities.
+The EOC would notify the SOC and/or the Red Cross so they can plan how future evacuees could be directed to other shelters in the community or to other host communities.
 Activation of additional shelters will be considered based on need.
 To stay up to date on open shelters around you, visit the Red Cross Shelter Website.

 The following services should be available: